TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Numberformat.rst

     Your input will in that case be rounded up or down to the next integer.

+..  _numberformat-dec-point:

 dec\_point
 ----------

-..  t3-function-numberformat:: dec_point
+..  confval:: dec_point

     :Data type: :ref:`data-type-string` / :ref:`stdWrap <stdwrap>`
     :Default: .

     Character that divides the decimals from the rest of the number.

+..  _numberformat-thousands-sep:

 thousands\_sep
 --------------

-..  t3-function-numberformat:: thousands_sep
+..  confval:: thousands_sep

     :Data type: :ref:`data-type-string` / :ref:`stdwrap`
     :Default: ,